 A technical issue for the Use-Case is that from the realizable camera angles, the rolled bars cannot be separated optically.
 This means, that rolled bards overlap in the image.
 A consequence is that the envisioned software architecture consisting of a neural network for the semantic segmentation (i.e. pixel-wise labelling) of rolled bards, followed by a manually programmed component for the linking of bars to sequences, will not work.
 The reason is that for overlapping bars, a semantic segmentation will lose the information that the two objects are separate bars, an information that cannot be retrieved later.
-Rather than using this two-component approach, we will need to shift more responsibility to the machine learning system by using either a network from the class of multi-object detection and localization networks, or instance segmentation networks.
-Multi-object detection and localization networks means that the output of the network is a list of objects, each specified by a label and a bounding box.
-The technology is well understood and mature, but is likely to encounter problems with the very elongated shape of the rolled bars, which will lead to a very high degree of overlap between the bounding boxes.
-Instance segmentation means that the output of the network is a label per pixel (as for semantic segmentation), but different instances of the same object class are recognized and receive separate labels.
-The technology is more promising for very elongated objects, but in general is less mature and less understood, leading to a higher development risk and effort.
+Rather than using this two-component approach, we will need to shift more responsibility to the machine learning system.
+We finally decided to deploy a custom network architecture, that exploits temporal coherence in the problem.
+The network received as input the camera image from the current frame, plus the correct instance segmentation from the previous frame and generates a solution (instance segmentation) for the current frame.
+This problem is dramatically easier to solve compared to frame-by-frame approaches, as consecutive frames exhibit a large degree of coherence.
+Obviously, the approach faces problems when a new billet enters the field of view for the first time, but this case can easily be handled (algorithmically) as special case.